kolide/kolide-quickstart/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/kolide/kolide-quickstart/tree/master)

-The scripts and config files in this repository will enable you to quickly get a demo Kolide installation up and running.
-If you would like to try Kolide without setting up a production testing environment, this demo is for you.
-For guidance on installing a production Kolide environment, please see the [infrastructure documentation](https://docs.kolide.co/kolide/current/infrastructure/index.html).
+The scripts and config files in this repository will enable you to quickly get a demo Kolide Fleet installation up and running.
+If you would like to try Fleet without setting up a production testing environment, this demo is for you.
+For guidance on installing a production Fkeet environment, please see the [infrastructure documentation](https://github.com/kolide/fleet/tree/master/docs/infrastructure).

 The scripts in the demo assume you already have registered for Kolide.
-You can sign up for Kolide on our [website](https://kolide.co/).
+You can sign up for Kolide on our [website](https://kolide.com/).
 We're also available to help with this script, or deploying Kolide in your environment.
 You can contact us by email at support@kolide.co or by joining #kolide on the [osquery slack team](https://osquery-slack.herokuapp.com/).